-13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window And Called 911
+13 Siblings Found Shackled Update: Girl Grabbed Deactivated Cell Phone, Jumped Out Window, And Called 911

-A 17-year-old girl grabbed a deactivated cell phone from the house where she and 12 siblings were starving and being held captive by her parents.
+A 17-year-old girl grabbed a deactivated cell phone from the house where she and 12 siblings were starving and being held captive by their parents.
 With that cell phone in hand, she jumped out a window and set a rescue mission into motion for her as well as her 12 other siblings, some who were still shackled in their California home.
-The only phone number that would work with a deactivated cell phone is 911 and that was the call she wanted to make.
+The only phone number that would work with a deactivated cell phone is 911, and that was the call she wanted to make.

 Her call was answered by the police who thought she was about 10-years-old when first setting eyes on her, as she was about the size of a child of that age.
 Officers were later shocked to find that she was actually a 17-year-old emaciated teen who was “visibly malnourished,” reports Fox News.
 Police report that the mother was “perplexed” when police came to the home, as she didn’t seem to understand what the problem was that brought police to their front door.
-The teenaged girl who had escaped the home told the police that her 12 brothers and sisters were shackled at home, prompting the police to go to the home to investigate.
+The teenage girl who had escaped the home told the police that her 12 brothers and sisters were shackled inside, prompting the police to go to the home to investigate.
 What the officers found is being dubbed today as a “house of horrors.”

-Police arrived at a home that appeared neat and tidy from the curb and there was nothing to indicate that this was a house that should stand out from the rest of the Perrish, California, suburban homes in the neighborhood, that is until they went inside.
-The investigators said they found all 13 brothers and sisters were malnourished and that several of the children were shackled to their beds.
+Police arrived at a home that appeared neat and tidy from the curb, and there was nothing to indicate that this was a house that should stand out from the rest of the Perrish, California, suburban homes in the neighborhood — that is, until they went inside.
+The investigators said all 13 brothers and sisters were malnourished and that several of the children were shackled to their beds.

 DISTURBING DISCOVERY: @ABC has obtained surveillance video showing David Allen Turpin and Louise Anna Turpin taken into custody in Perris, California; the couple is being held on $9 million bond each for allegedly their holding 13 children captive. https://t.co/SVGeHg5eKc pic.twitter.com/7kXIRRsABx